With your support, we can end HIV. Your contribution will help India achieve three goals:

 "India has made amazing progress in turning around the HIV/AIDS epidemic over the last decade.
 By sustaining the same level of commitment, I believe the country can end AIDS by 2030."Read More

-India's HIV/AIDS epidemic is at a turning point.
-India currently ranks third in the world, with an estimated 24 lakhs living with HIV.
+India’s HIV epidemic is at a turning point.
+India currently ranks third in the world, with an estimated of 21 lakh people living with HIV.

 We need to capitalise on successes already achieved in the few states, mainly in the south, that have focused on the issue.